-PURPOSE and SCOPE:The BSR is a highly interactive team of cancer biostatisticians who work collaboratively with basic, clinical, translational and population science researchers to advance the frontiers of cancer medicine and public health.
-The Yale Cancer Center (YCC), in conjunction with the Yale Center for Analytical Sciences (YCAS), provides for the biostatistical needs of the entire YCC.
-YCAS biostatisticians collaborate with cancer center investigators in study design, grant/manuscript preparation and data analysis.
+PURPOSE and SCOPE:The bioinformatics service is a function of YCAS which serves as the Biostatistics Shared Resource for Yale Cancer Center (YCC).
+It is a highly interactive team of cancer biostatisticians who work collaboratively with basic, clinical, translational and population science researchers to advance the frontiers of cancer medicine and public health.
+Yale Cancer Center (YCC), in conjunction with the Yale Center for Analytical Sciences (YCAS), provides for the biostatistical needs of the entire YCC.

 The best mechanism for engaging the BSR is through percent effort inclusion on grants.
 Absent this, there are limitations on the number of hours that can be dedicated to any individual project.
 The following guidelines will be used to prioritize the utilization of the BSR and to ensure fair utilization by the entire research community at YCC.